leoisl/paper_pandora2020_analyses/README.md

 ## Preliminaries

 ### The different types of recall
 In many plots regarding recall, we have different ways to measure it.
-For all these examples, let's consider the following pangenome variant, which is a SNP `A -> C`, `A` is in 5 samples, `C` is in 10 samples.
+It is easier to explain them using examples, so let's consider the following pangenome variant, which is a SNP `A -> C`, `A` is in 5 samples, `C` is in 10 samples.

 Recall WRT truth probes (`recall_wrt_truth_probes`): here we don't actually work with pangenome variants, just with pairwise variants.
 Each allele of each pairwise variant becomes a truth probe.